 The Public Kiosk has default settings carefully selected by NOAA that will work well at many SOS sites.
 However, there are many ways to customize the kiosk to suit the needs of a particular venue:

 - Localization/Translations to Non-English Languages

-Each of these of configurations is described in a separate section below.
+Each of these of configurations is described in their own sections in this manual.
 The underlying file structure used by the Public Kiosk is also fully described for reference in Appendix A.

 The Admin UI has five tabs (described below) and a set of common buttons, Apply and Close at the bottom right and X at the top right, that are used for all options.
 Apply must be pressed for changes to be saved.
 Pressing either Close or X simply dismisses the Admin UI without saving changes made.

 The Viewpoint tab controls are used to correctly set the position of the images in the trackball controller relative to the SOS origin.

 Normally this operation is only required once when the Public Kiosk is first set up.

 - Press the Ready button to begin